MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-telemetry.md

 - We're transparent about how telemetry data gets used.
 - We use telemetry data to improve customer experiences.

-Microsoft doesn't intend to gather sensitive data, such as credit card numbers, usernames and passwords, email addresses, or similar sensitive information.
+Microsoft doesn't intend to gather sensitive data, like credit card numbers, usernames and passwords, email addresses, or similar sensitive information.
 If we determine that sensitive information has been inadvertently received, we delete it.

 ## Examples of how Microsoft uses the telemetry data